panarchynow/initiation/lib/stellar/README.md

 -   **`mypart.ts`**: Handles `MyPart` data entries.
 Provides functions to format keys (`MyPart001`, `MyPart002`), extract IDs from keys, find existing `MyPart` keys in account data, find the highest existing ID, and generate a sequence of new IDs for adding more `MyPart` entries.
 -   **`transactionBuilder.ts`**: Builds a Stellar transaction. `buildTransaction` takes an account object, form data, and existing account attributes.
 It creates a `TransactionBuilder`, sets timeouts and fees, and adds `manageData` operations based on the form data:
     -   Maps form fields (`name`, `about`, `website`, etc.) to predefined data entry keys (`MANAGE_DATA_KEYS`).
-    -   Handles `MyPart` entries by generating new sequential IDs using `mypart.ts` and adding `manageData` operations for each.
+    -   Handles `MyPart` entries by filtering out duplicates (both from the submitted form and existing blockchain data) and generating new sequential IDs using `mypart.ts` only for the unique new entries, then adding `manageData` operations for each.
     -   Handles tags by looking up tag definitions using `tags.ts` and adding `manageData` operations.
     -   Returns the built (but unsigned) transaction.
 -   **`transactionGenerator.ts`**: Orchestrates transaction creation. `generateStellarTransaction` takes form data: